Authorized Collaborative Institution of Alagappa University

 - All applicants will undergo Interview and on selection he/she will pay the course fee.

 - Eligibility: Students who have completed Higher Secondary/Senior Secondary/Junior College may apply.
 International students may apply complying with the relevant/ equivalent requirements mentioned above.
 Where applicable, candidates must complete all arrears before joining LVPCMS.

 - Once selected, the student has to pay 1st Semester course fee within 10 days of receiving the admission letter to confirm his/her admission.
 1st Semester Fee will be communicated to the student in the admission letter.
 No Refund for any course registered at LVPCMS.

 - Payment has to be done through a demand draft drawn in favour of ‘L V Prasad College of Media Studies’, payable at Chennai or through Bank Transfer.
 Cash payment will not be accepted.

 Minimum Eligibility Criteria

 - Pass in Plus two school examination or equivalent

 Don’t lose your innocence, your naiveté and always watch and make films with passion.
 I envy you for this opportunity you have, to learn and earn a certificate in 2 years, while it took me 20 long years to achieve it on my own.

-I am impressed that L V Prasad Film & TV Academy has successfully completed 7 years.
+I am impressed that L V Prasad College of Media Studies has successfully completed 7 years.
 I am sure this batch of filmmakers will make films with sensitivity which is the need of the hour in Indian Cinema.